 WTSA-24 instructs TSAG to study the concept and effectiveness of Lead Study Groups used in Resolution 1 §2.1.5, e.g., to clarify criteria for determination of lead roles, harmonize the description of lead SGs and improve the collaboration amongst ITU-T SGs, taking into consideration inter alia WTSA Resolution 99 (rev. New Delhi, 2024), and report the conclusions to the next WTSA.
 The ITU-T SGs should be involved in this process to already take this review process into consideration during the preparations for the next study period

-TSAG requests SGs to kindly answer the following questions:
+TSAG requests SGs to kindly answer the following questions where applicable:

 How effective is the concept of Lead Study Group in your SG?